 One set we know you’ll be excited to witness in person, or perhaps not, is Professor Umbridge’s pink office from the Ministry of Magic.
 We know we almost all agreed to loathe her, but her cat obsession was worth admiration.
 It would explain much about Umbridge’s distorted character; however, that’s another topic for another day.

 So, this tour is more of a museum and interactive experience than a Harry Potter theme park.
-It might sound a bit disappointing at first, but believe us: the tour is definitely worth the trip.
+It might sound a bit disappointing initially, but the tour is worth the trip.
 It’s a great activity and day outside London if you’re travelling with kids, and we’re confident they’ll enjoy their time as much as you.

-If you’re planning on taking the Warner Brothers Studio Tour London: The Making of Harry Potter tour, we advise you to book your tickets in advance.
-This tour is the most sought-after experience in the UK for Potterheads, and tickets sell out extremely quickly.
+If you plan to take the Warner Brothers Studio Tour London: The Making of Harry Potter tour, we advise you to book your tickets.
+This tour is the most sought-after experience for Potterheads in the UK, and tickets sell out quickly.

 The Making of Harry Potter tour that Warner Brothers introduced in the UK isn’t the series’ only related attraction.
 Harry Potter had a new addition to its story by introducing The Cursed Child, the 8th book of the series, which was transformed into a live-action play.